nobody48sheldor/CALC-5318008/README.md

 # CALC-5318008

-CALC-5318008 is an OS made for truning your raspberry pi into a fully functionnal and powerfull scientific calculator for cheap !
+CALC-5318008 is an app made for turning your raspberry-pi into a fully functionnal and powerfull scientific calculator for cheap !

 ## Installation